 The important point is that we, as gamers, don't allow this sort of smear against us to interfere with our plans to help the needy in the future.
 We just do it through another organization.

-The new OOTS book and the new OOTS calendar are both available for pre-order at Ookoodook!
+The Holiday Ornament and new t-shirts (top) are from CafePress, while the new OOTS book and the new OOTS calendar (bottom) are available for pre-order at Ookoodook.